aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 3. Satisficing metrics

-# 1. Understanding the problem and environment
+## 1. Understanding the problem and environment

-a.
-Problem statement
+<u>Problem statement & deployment environment</u>

-   Understanding how the AI/ML solves the problem statement help to identify the correct optimizing metrics (explained in section 2) to determine the preformance of the model.
+   Understanding how the AI/ML solves the problem statement help to identify the correct optimizing metrics (explained in section 2) to determine the performance of the model.
+At the same time, understanding the deployment environment will helps in choosing the satisficing metrics explained in section 3.
+In most case, optimizing metrics tend to be the ML metrics, while satisficing metrics tend to be the non-ML metrics.

-b.
-Technical competence of the different stakeholders
+<u>Technical competence of the different stakeholders</u>

-   Understanding the level of competence of the stakeholder help to identify which optimizing metrics (explained in section 2) to use when communicating with them.
+   Understanding the level of competence of the end-users or technical team maintaining the AI/ML model help to identify a <b>comfortable</b> metrics (explained in section 2) to use

-c.
-Deployment environment

-   Understanding the deployment enviornment will helps in choosing the satisficing metrics explained in section 3.
+   - for ease of communicating with end-users during project phase
+   - allows the technical team to easily understand the metric that was used, hence able to improve the AI/ML model after the project handover

+<u>Summary</u>

+The main purpose is to understand the problem and stakeholders, as there is often a trade-off between ML and non-ML metrics on the whole.
+For instance, a more complex model tends to come with larger training and inference time.
+Hence, sponsors are faced with a choice as to which metrics to prioritise based on the business value of the AI solution.

-# 2. Optimizing metrics
+## 2. Optimizing metrics

 The goal is to establish a single-number evaluation metric, as having multiple evaluation metrics make it hard to compare against different algorithms.